-Like basically all of the western Balkans, Slavonia has been part of many different foreign empires.
-From the Romans (until the 5th century) to the Ottomans to Austria-Hungary and part of Yugoslavia, it has known various cultural influences.
-This is actually exactly why this region is so culturally and architecturally diverse, why there are so many UNESCO World Heritage Sites in the Balkans.
+Slavonia has been part of many different foreign empires.
+From the Romans to the Ottomans to Austria-Hungary and part of Yugoslavia, it has known various cultural influences.
+This is exactly why this region is so culturally and architecturally diverse, why there are so many UNESCO World Heritage Sites in Croatia and the Balkans.

 The current Slavonian culture is a mix of the different cultural and social influences it has experienced throughout the centuries.
-Particularly the Austro-Hungarian rule of Slavonia, which started in the late-17th century after the Ottomans were defeated, has strongly influenced the regional culture.
+Particularly the Austro-Hungarian rule of Slavonia, which started in the late-17th century after the Ottomans were defeated.

 The most notable cultural feature in the region is the distinct Baroque art and architecture that began dominating Slavonian cities in the 1700s.
 Many nobles and aristocrats were given estates in the area as a reward for their service during the Great Turkish War.
 Several of these mansions and manors are still there today, a quintessential feature of Slavonia.